 At the request of Dr. Jane Bryan from the university Law School, in May 2015 we combined with students and staff to re-create local cases from the mid-19th century.
 The photos below were taken in the Woods Scawen lecture theatre during the re-enactments.

-Unlocking Warwick’s Fran Godwin arranged for a group of law students to attend a special training day at the County Record Office in Priory Park, Warwick, to learn how to find and copy documents, such as witness statements and contemporary newspaper accounts of magistrates’ hearings and trials held in the Warwick courts.
+A group of law students attended a special training day at the County Record Office in Priory Park, Warwick, to learn how to find and copy documents, such as witness statements and contemporary newspaper accounts of magistrates’ hearings and trials held in the Warwick courts.

 The research can be used by the students in themed projects, such as the treatment of children in Victorian times, or the punishment regimes before the judicial system began to be reformed in the late 19th century.